gaehlerm/SoftwareEngineering/README.md

 The last meeting is the retro perspective.
 Here the team meets to discuss anything that could improve the productivity of the development.
 Issues why the ticket size was estimated wrongly, blockers that were not resolved for too long, unresolved MRs, etc.

-## The end of the project

-The project is apparently done, when all the work is done.
-Meaning when there are no more tickets around worth doing.

-However, it’s not that simple.
-Frequently all tickets are done but the development team still finds work to do.
-Some missing test coverage or an obvious refactoring.
-This is to be praised.
-Yet at the same time one should not do too much work on a program that’s theoretically over.
-Go and have a beer instead.
-Enjoy the end of the project.

 ## Becoming agile

 What I tried to explain in this chapter so far was supposed to be something like a manual how to become Agile.
 The real effort, however, lies before you.
 There is no Agile a manual.
 It is more like a schema.
 And you can stretch this schema in many possible directions, whether it makes sense or not.

 The most important point from Agile is that you should figure out by yourself what works best.
 And be honest with yourself.
 It may be more convenient to work alone for several weeks and hand in a pile of work in the end, than spending some time in meetings every two weeks.
 You don't know how your colleagues are doing.
 You lack knowledge how you are progressing.
 And not only you, also your project manager would like to know how things are going.
 This is a pretty important aspect of Agile: you gain a lot of information about the progress of the project that will help you to further plan the rest of the work.

 Furthermore, there are some things that are absolutely mandatory, when working agile.
 You are not planning the whole software anymore at once in the beginning.
 Instead, you have to be able to adapt.
 Your code has to be flexible.
-Your code would have to be flexible also in waterfall, but that’s just in theory.
+What most people don't understand is that they would have to remain flexible also in waterfall mode as plaining everything from scratch isn't working out.

 In order to be flexible, you have to be able to adapt your code.
 You have to change its structure.
 You have to refactor.
-This is a hard task as you’re probably afraid that you may break something.
+This is a hard task and you’re probably afraid that you may break something.
 But it’s inevitable.
 You have to be able to change your code.
 That’s your job.
 Instead, you have to mitigate your fear of breaking the code.
 And the only way to do so are automated tests.
 Loads of it.
 Pretty much every single line of your code should be covered by a test.
 This is the only way how Agile can ever work out.

-### Agile coaches

-One quite controversial topic is the role of Agile coaches.
-Along with the advent of Agile, there was a demand from the industry for people with Agile experience or even Agile consulting, as no one knew how Agile really works out.
-But as always, there are many courses offering a certificate on Agile development after a two-day course.
-This is not really helpful.

-On the other hand, there are also serious courses, including some project management.
-The idea that the development team is organizing itself independently may be too optimistic and some external help may be useful.
-In politics, independent organization frequently led to anarchy.
-Even though I hope that a team of software developers should do better.

-## Agile = Courage + Feedback + Simplicity + Communication

-### Courage

-It takes a little bit of courage to work as a software engineer.
-If you are always afraid that your work could introduce bugs, that you could make mistakes.
-It is hard to keep up that courage.
-This has severe consequences.
-You’ll only make the changes you are absolutely sure they don’t introduce bugs.
-You’ll only add features and fix bugs that are absolutely necessary.
-You won’t touch a single line of code you don’t have to.
-This is absolutely dreadful!
-You will not refactor code because you are afraid you might break something.
-No one in the whole team will.
-No one will refactor your code.
-It will just keep rotting.
-Your project is doomed.

-Instead you need something to keep your courage up.
-Something that takes you the fear of breaking stuff.
-That allows you to refactor code even though you are not exactly sure whether your refactoring really works or not.
-You need good test coverage.
-Good test coverage is the only thing that allows you to keep your courage and refactor code as you go.
-It is the only thing that can prevent your code from rotting.
-It is the only thing that can keep your productivity up.

-You also need courage to be honest.
-The very first thing is you have to be able to say "No." Your manager will ask you many questions throughout your career and he hopes you to say yes.
-But if the real answer is no, you have to tell him so.
-Lying to him and saying that you will be able to do something that you are not will not do you any good, nor will it to you manager.
-He’ll be making plans based on wrong assumptions that will not work out.

-For the very same reason you have to be honest when estimating the time required for a certain problem.
-There is no worth giving your boss an estimate that is way too optimistic.
-This just won’t cut it.
-Try to be realistic.
-Multiply your estimate by 2 to make it even more realistic.
-Or give him the most honest answer there is: tell him that you don’t know how long it will take.

-### Feedback

-// write also something about the other topics or leave this section away.
-See Clean Agile?

-### Simplicity

-### Communication

-# 45. Continuous integration

-// redundancy with chapter on DevOps???

-Software teams used to release a new version of their software every few months, sometimes even years, as I explained in the chapter on testing.
-The reason was the tremendous overhead required to make a release.
-All the sub projects had to be built, linked and packaged.
-Even worse, all the code had to be tested before every release.
-It was simply not possible to release more often with this amount of overhead every time.

-Now the idea of Continuous Integration (CI) is to automate this whole process, allowing you to publish a nightly build if needed.
-You automate the whole build process.
-You write automated tests, both unit and acceptance tests.
-You automate absolutely everything you need in order to be sure you have a stable release.

-CI is of paramount importance.
-Not only because of the daily release.
-It also creates a very short feedback loop.
-You get to your desk in the morning and you know right away whether all the code works fine or if the busy employee added a hack late at night and introduced a bug that his local unit tests did not catch.
-You might not be completely convinced, but I cannot overstate how important CI is for bigger projects.

-It might have come apparent to you that automating things means using scripts everywhere.
-This is indeed the case.
-It might be a pain to you.
-It sounds like a lot of work.
-It would be much simpler to build everything with a few clicks instead and let everyone run their own tests.

-This is a perfectly fine argument, but it is missing the point.
-On the long term, this manual working style is eating up so much time.
-Spending a few days on a properly set up CI with build process, automated tests, etc. outweighs the initial costs by a lot.
-Explaining the setup to a new employee becomes straight forward.
-A build is just a single command away, same for testing, etc. The overhead for a new employee to get started becomes negligible.

-As a rule of thumb: if your CI, build, testing, etc. is hard, you just didn’t get it right so far.
-Keep working on it until you get it right.
-Then it will feel super smooth.
-And you learned a great deal along the way.

-The most commonly used tool at the time of writing for CI is Jenkins.
-It is web based ...?

 # 46. Hiring and getting hired